Whether you’re looking for a tasty appetizer or are just tired of plain fries, everyone will love this pulled pork curly fries recipe.

 - Preheat oven to 350F.

-- Mix together the bbq sauce and mayo for a dipping sauce and set aside.
+- Mix together the bbq sauce and mayo (or ranch) for a dipping sauce and set aside.

 - Cook fries according to package directions.
 I like to fry them to make sure they're nice and crispy.